elymma/TFL-Travel-Dashboard-Dash-App/README.md

 ##### Question answered:
 * In which recording period and for what travel mode did TFL usage peak over a chosen time period?
 ##### Data needed:
-* TFL Data for all travel modes and recording periods
+* TFL Data for all travel modes and recording periods.
 ##### Type of chart:
 * N/A
 ##### Visual design aspects: